-- 1.1 Daily Operation Records: A daily operation record shall be kept on site for all pools/spas. - Records shall include the free chlorine, total chlorine, pH, amount of chlorine added, and any other chemicals that have been added. - Temperatures, pH and chlorine levels shall be recorded at least four times daily for public pools and two times daily for semi-public pools. - Any maintenance done to the pool or equipment shall be recorded. - Records shall be kept at least three years to facilitate the newer pool operators in the following years. - Copies of the bacterial tests shall be kept with the daily records and readily available at the time of inspections.
+- 1.1 Daily Operation Records: A daily operation record shall be kept on site for all pools/spas. - All swimming pools and spas shall be super-chlorinated to a level that is at least 10 ppm higher than the normal operational chlorine range for at least six hours prior to seasonal startup. - Before any bathers are allowed to enter the pool or spa at the beginning of each day's operation, the following water chemistry items need to be tested: free chlorine, combined chlorine, pH, and temperature. - Records shall include the free chlorine, total chlorine, pH, amount of chlorine added, and any other chemicals that have been added. - Calcium hardness and alkalinity shall be checked regularly. - If using stabilized chlorines, cyanuric acid levels shall be checked regularly. - Temperatures, pH and chlorine levels shall be recorded at least four times daily for public pools and two times daily for semi-public pools. - Any maintenance done to the pool or equipment shall be recorded. - Records shall be kept at least three years to facilitate the newer pool operators in the following years. - Copies of the bacterial tests shall be kept with the daily records and readily available at the time of inspections.